f00b4r0/espatxctrl/README.md

 ```

 Commands are self-explanatory, possibly needing explanation: `firmware set` triggers the push OTA update system,
-`firmware save` marks the newly booted firmware as valid and prevents rollback.
+`firmware save` marks the newly booted firmware as valid and prevents rollback, `firwmare quit` requests rollback and reboots.

 To push a new firmware to the device once the push OTA system is started, use e.g.: